-Certain designees of the representative of the underwriters in connection with our initial public offering were issued warrants for the purchase of an aggregate of 95,000 shares of our common stock.
-Under the warrants, each holder is entitled to demand and piggyback registration rights with respect to such shares of our common stock.
+The representative of the underwriters in connection with our initial public offering were issued a warrant for the purchase of 95,000 shares of our common stock.
+Under the warrant, the representative is entitled to demand and piggyback registration rights with respect to such shares of our common stock.
 The demand registration rights expire on February 4, 2019 and the piggyback registration rights expire on February 4, 2021.
 Registration of these shares under the Securities Act would result in these shares becoming (subject to the expiration of or release from the terms of any applicable lock-up agreement) fully tradable without restriction under the Securities Act immediately upon the effectiveness of the resale registration statement.